 Your debt-to-credit (DTC) ratio refers to percentage of your income that goes toward paying your debt each month.
 Keeping a lower debt-to-credit ratio can help improve your credit score.
 Strategies for lowering your DTC is to pay down your current debt and get an increase on your credit limit, without utilizing it.
 The lending experts at Personal Finance Center are here to help you if you are struggling with outstanding debt issues.

 One of the most important factors in credit worthiness is your ability to pay your bills on time.
 Utilize online or mobile banking to set up a recurring payment for the bills that are the same each month to make sure those are always paid on time.

 Fixing Bad Credit is Worth the Effort

 Improving your credit score takes time, but with some effort and planning, it can help you qualify for a mortgage or get a lower interest rate on your home owners insurance.
-Personal Finance Center is the leading independent and locally owned finance company in Guam.
+Personal Finance Center is the leading independent and locally owned finance company.
 Contact us with any questions, we are happy to introduce you to our products.